DOI10.47051/BUZN7430

 Figure 2: Distribution of Tantilla equatoriana in Ecuador.
 The star corresponds to the type locality: San Lorenzo, Esmeraldas province.
 See Appendix 1 for a complete list of the presence localities included in the map.

 See it in the wild: Ecuadorian Centipede-Snakes cannot be expected to be seen reliably using standard methods of field herpetology.
 Individuals of this elusive snake are found no more than once every few months at any given area and usually only by chance.
-Apparently, the only locality where the species has been recorded more than once is the town San Lorenzo, Esmeraldas province.
+Apparently, the only locality where the species has been recorded more than once is the town of San Lorenzo, Esmeraldas province.
 The majority of individuals have been found by walking along forest trails during the daytime.

 Notes: This account follows Wilson and Mena (1980)2 and Wilson (1999)11 in recognizing Tantilla equatoriana as a valid species distinct from T. melanocephala, a view contrary to Greenbaum et al. (2004).1 An unpublished12 species delimitation analysis based on DNA sequences confirms the original arrangement, a view that is shared here based also on the differences in head pattern between the two species.